 - Giving back to support the School of Law, its mission and future generations of law students

-- Connecting through Facebook, Twitter and LinkedIn.
+- Connecting through Facebook, Twitter, LinkedIn, and Instagram.

 To learn more about how you can provide opportunities for current law students, Chris Bauer, Director of Development for the School of Law at chrisbauer [at] creighton [dot] edu or call him at 402.280.3884.